prathimacode-hub/Featured-Services-Page/README.md

-# Featured-Services-Page 👋
+# Welcome To My Featured-Services-Page 👋

 Hola Everyone!!
 Welcome to my Services Page.
-I'm Prathima Kadari, a CTO for an organization called Pendler.
+I'm Prathima Kadari, a Chief Technology Officer for Pendler - Ride-Hailing Platform.

+- Keynote Speaker Through The Lens Of My Expertise
+-
+- Subject Matter Expert with an Industry Exposure to Shape the Products
+-
+- Conducted more than 200+ Sessions as a Technical Mentor For Budding Developers Till Date
+-
+- Spreading Valuable Content & Learnings as a Writer to the Clients
+-
+- A Passionate Entrepreneur & an Efficient Jury Member

-Coming to my exposure, I have been involved in Speaking and Blogging opportunities with domains I feel connected to and got featured among the communities.
-Along with this, I'm pretty into Mentoring & Judging the Events / Programs / Courses.
+Being a person who loves engaging, I have been actively involved in Speaking and Blogging opportunities with domains I feel connected to and got featured amongst the Communities / Networks.
+Along with this, I'm pretty much into Mentoring & Judging the Events / Programs / Courses to make a difference.
-Here are few to mention:

 ## Coming Soon